Equilibrium with Heterogeneous Information Flows: Construction of the PCE

-The only quantity above which is not known given $\F^{n-1,0}_{t_n}$ is $H_n$ and our goal is to cast this minimization, on the set $\cbra{(X_{t_n},\ol{H}_{n-1}) = (x,\ol{h}_{n-1})}$, as a minimization problem where we take regular expectations with respect to certain function of $x,\ol{h}_{n-1}$ and $H_n$.
-This will enable us to invoke Proposition \ref{P:abstract_single_period}.
-To do this, we note (following the arguments in Lemma \ref{L:Lambda_ident}) that $H_n$ has $\F^{n-1,0}_{t_n}$ conditional probability density function (pdf)
+The only random variable not known given $\F^{n-1,0}_{t_n}$ is $H_n$, and our goal is to cast this minimization problem, on the set $\cbra{(X_{t_n},\ol{H}_{n-1}) = (x,\ol{h})}$, as one where we take regular expectations with respect to certain function of $x,\ol{h}$ and a random variable $H\sim N(0,E_n^{-1})$.
+This will enable us to invoke Proposition \ref{P:abstract_sp}.
+To do this, we note (using Lemma \ref{L:Lambda_ident}) that $H_n$ has $\F^{n-1,0}_{t_n}$ conditional probability density function (pdf)

 where $p_C$ is the $N(0,C^{-1})$ pdf.
-Thus, fixing the set $\cbra{(X_{t_n},\ol{H}_{n-1}) = (x,\ol{h}_{n-1})}$, suppressing $(t_n,x,\ol{h}_{n-1})$ from all function arguments, and appealing to \eqref{E:checkE_tn_def}
+Thus, fixing the set $\cbra{(X_{t_n},\ol{H}_{n-1}) = (x,\ol{h})}$, suppressing $(t_n,x,\ol{h})$ from all function arguments, and appealing to \eqref{E:checkE_tn_def}

 This leaves the minimization problem

 We now turn to the $k^{th}$ insider, $k=1,...,n-1$ who solves